Last updated on July 28th, 2021 at 11:39 am

 The secret to the “wobble” is creating a hollow in the bottom area of the turkey then filling it with marbles.
 This rolling, movable weight enables the turkey to rock back and forth without falling over.

-For another awesome turkey project, see how to make a turkey from a straw hat which is perfect for hanging on the front door to greet visitors on Thanksgiving Day.
+For another awesome turkey project, see how to make a turkey on a straw hat which is perfect for hanging on the front door to greet visitors on Thanksgiving Day.

 MATERIALS NEEDED: